 Beat the egg whites

-In a separate bowl, use an electric hand mixer to beat egg whites, 1/4 cup sugar and lemon juice until shiny and stiff peaks. form This can take 3-5 minutes.
+In a separate bowl, add egg whites, 1/4 cup sugar and lemon juice.
+Beat on high until shiny and stiff peaks form.
+This can take 3-5 minutes.
 Gently fold egg white mixture into the cake batter mixture until no more streaks are visible.
 Do not overmix or you risk deflating the eggs.

 1/4 cup sugar, 1 teaspoon fresh lemon juice